976-Evil II

-976-EVIL II (also known as 976-EVIL 2: The Astral Factor) is a 1992 American direct-to-video supernatural horror film directed by Jim Wynorski.
+976-EVIL II (also known as 976-EVIL 2: The Astral Factor) is a 1991 American supernatural horror film directed by Jim Wynorski.
 The film is a sequel to the 1988 horror film 976-EVIL.
 It was referenced in Invasion of the Scream Queens (1992).
+976-Evil II premiered at the MIFED (Mercato internazionale del film e del documentario) festival in Italy in October 1991 and was subsequently released on VHS in the United States on April 22, 1992.

-Premise
+Plot

-Leonard "Spike" Johnson (Patrick O'Bryan) returns to battle the supernatural in a small Californian college town.
+Leonard "Spike" Johnson returns to battle the supernatural in a small Californian college town.
 Someone is killing college students at an alarming rate.
 A pretty student, Robin, learns that her dean, Professor Grubeck, is a ghost, using astral projection and a satanic 976 "horrorscope" hotline to kill students.